VladDrgm/Minishell_Documentation/README.md

 - `pwd` should also print `~>/..../.../minishell/link`
 - `echo $OLDPWD` should result in an empty space

+*ALTERNATIVELY, a student can choose NOT to replicate this behaviour, but to simply protect against this behaviour.
+This means that a student must make sure the code doesn't segfault / crash and that it throws an error / finds an alternative to not having a PATH*

 ## BUILTINS
 ### echo
   - `echo lala` => `lala\n`